Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 0.md

 Da'ul replies that he has research to complete before he boards the train.

 ## Remaining characters at the station attempt to board:
+---
 Verena asks Cello if they are going to get on the train.
 In the conversation, Cello reveals that she is from Luyarnha and that she needs to get back to her mistress.

 ### Verena boards
 Verena hands her ticket to the conductor who punches her ticket with a skull, who says that she looks like she’s running from something.

 “Maybe I am running towards something.
 Have you ever thought about that?”
-“You smell too nice to be running towards something.”He punches her ticket and as she boards she looks over her shoulder and says.
+“You smell too nice to be running towards something.”
+He punches her ticket and as she boards she looks over her shoulder and says.
 “I’m looking for something.”
 “Hope you find it, but it’s your funeral.”
 The conductor says before Verena boards.

 ### Cello boards
 Cello tries to board the train and the conductor stops her.